1 appointment could save your life.

 This scan shows the presence, location and extent of calcified plaque in the walls of the coronary arteries.
 Plaque buildup narrows the arteries, restricts blood flow to the heart and ultimately can lead to heart attack.

 The ankle brachial index (ABI) is an extremely reliable means for diagnosing Peripheral Artery Disease (PAD), a condition in which the arteries in your legs and ankles are narrowed, creating a higher risk of heart attack, stroke and poor circulation.

 5 Carotid Artery Ultrasound

 An ultrasound machine helps identify your potential for strokes by testing for any existing blockages to the major arteries of your brain.

 6 Abdominal Aortic Aneurysm Screens

-> This noninvasive test checks for the presence of aneurysms (weakened and/or bulging areas) in the aorta, which is the largest artery in the body.
+This noninvasive screening checks for the presence of aneurysms (weakened and/or bulging areas) in the aorta, which is the largest artery in the body.
 If ruptured, an aortic aneurysm can cause life-threatening bleeding.

-> 7 Metabolic Disease
+7 Metabolic Disease

 An evaluation of your waist circumference and body mass index (BMI) can detect your risk for metabolic disorders, Type 2 diabetes, hypertension and cardiovascular disease.